The end of a Relationship

 - That you have lived separate and apart for five years.
 No consent is needed.

-Once a Petition has been issued all financial matters remain at large and can only be brought to an end by an order lodged with the court either by agreement or after a hearing.
+Once a Petition has been issued all financial matters remain at large and can only be brought to an end by an order lodged with the court either by agreement or after a hearing unless a party has remarried without first issuing a financial claim.

-5. There is no legal aid available for divorce itself.
-The court fee of £410 is payable upon issuing of the petition.
+There is no legal aid available for divorce itself unless you can prove you have been the victim of domestic abuse and that your income and capital are below a certain level.
+The court fee of £550 is payable upon issuing of the petition and you need to lodge your original marriage certificate with the court which will not be returned to you.
 You may be entitled to a reduction in whole or in part if you are on benefits or a low income.

-6. For certain of the facts relied upon for divorce, you may be able to make a claim for costs but usually the costs position is agreed either before or on issue of a petition.
+For certain of the facts relied upon for divorce, you may be able to make a claim for costs but usually the costs position is agreed either before or on issue of a petition.
 Defended divorces are rare save in very exceptional circumstances.
-The identity of the petitioner and respondent and the grounds for divorce are irrelevant.
-It is simply a method of bringing the marriage to an end and commencing either children or financial proceedings.
+The identity of the petitioner and respondent and the grounds for divorce are irrelevant when it comes to resolving the finances and the arrangements for the children save in very exceptional circumstances.
+It is simply a method of bringing the marriage to an end.